Kevin A. Schulman

 February 2024 Vol. 13 Issue 4

-Ashwin Nayak, Sharif Vakili, Kristen Nayak, Margaret Nikolov, Michelle Chiu, Philip Sosseinheimer, Sarah Talamantes, Stefano Testa, Srikanth Palanisamy, Vinay Giri, Kevin Schulman
+Ashwin Nayak, Sharif Vakili, Kristen Nayak, Margaret Nikolov, Michelle Chiu, Philip Sosseinheimer, Sarah Talamantes, Stefano Testa, Srikanth Palanisamy, Vinay Giri, Kevin A. Schulman

 JAMA Network Open